 (Photo credit: Keri Vellis)

-Eleven years ago, author Keri Vellis’ husband came home with a heartbreaking story.
+[Thirteen] years ago, author Keri Vellis’s husband came home with a heartbreaking story.

 Ted was a law enforcement official, and he had been called into a home where a 10-month-old had drowned.
-The child’s parent had a substance abuse problem and had not been watching them.
+The child’s parents had a substance abuse problem and had not been watching them.

 Keri knew that raising awareness of the situation was not enough.
 She wanted to use her home as a safe place for children to stay.